Oakdale, Caerphilly: History

 These ideas were in themselves original enough.
-But the concentric design of the village that was conceived by Mr Tallis' brother-in-law, Mr F R Webb, was even more radical.
+But the concentric design of the village that was conceived by Mr Tallis's brother-in-law, Mr F R Webb, was even more radical.
 It was laid down with a central road (Central Avenue) and transverse roads conforming to a horseshoe shape, with linking "spoke" roads, making any road in the village easily accessible from any other.

 It has been described by John Newman as "by far the most ambitious attempt by any mining company in south Wales to provide planned housing for its workforce."

 The build commenced with housing, but later included schools, chapels, a hospital, a miners' institute and a cinema (the Picture House).

 Opened in 1911, the colliery was owned by the Oakdale Navigation Collieries Ltd, a subsidiary of the Tredegar Iron Company.
 It employed a workforce of 2,235 at its peak in 1938.

 In 1920 the village received a visit from Prince Albert, Duke of York (later to become King George VI) in his capacity of President of the Industrial Welfare Society.
 York Avenue, in the centre of the village, is so named to commemorate the visit.

 Oakdale colliery was linked to Markham and the Celynen North collieries in the late 1970s and early 1980s, making it the largest colliery in Gwent.
 The pit closed in 1989 and the tips have now been landscaped and converted into platforms for industrial development.

 The Oakdale Workmen's Institute was considered to be such a fine example of a miners' institute that, after its closure, it was demolished brick by brick, transported to, and re-erected at, St Fagans National History Museum in Cardiff.